yusen-luan/tp/docs/UserGuide.md

 **Consultations Constraints**

 - Consultations are optional — a student can be added without any consultations.
-- If included, each consultation’s date and time must follow **one of the supported formats** below:
+- If included, each consultation's date and time must follow **one of the supported formats** below:

 | Accepted Format        | Example Input       |
 |------------------------|---------------------|